-Through virtual mentoring, entrepreneurs can make a connection online with someone who can help guide them in their business journey.
+Through virtual mentoring, entrepreneurs can connect online with someone who can help guide them in their business journey.
 Let's explore the big benefits for entrepreneurs.

 What is Virtual Mentoring?

-Mentoring is a program that brings people that have a common background together in a formal or an informal partnership where one receives guidance and coaching from experienced professionals to help pursue their goals.
-Virtual mentoring is a mentoring session that typically happens by phone, video conferencing or email.
+Mentoring is a program that brings people with a common background together in a formal or informal partnership where one receives guidance and coaching from experienced professionals to help pursue their goals.
+Virtual mentoring is typically done via phone, video conferencing or email.

-With many professionals working remotely, virtual mentoring creates an accessible space where entrepreneurs, regardless of location, can receive strategic support and valuable guidance from business mentors.
+With many professionals working remotely, virtual mentoring creates an accessible space where entrepreneurs can receive strategic support and valuable guidance from business mentors regardless of location.

-Knowledge transfer is a great way to pass on useful strategies, skills and ideas to the next generation of entrepreneurs.
+Knowledge transfer is a great way to pass on valuable strategies, skills and ideas to the next generation of entrepreneurs.

 A well-organized virtual program serves to benefit both mentees and mentors by empowering them with resources such as forums, mind-mapping techniques, plan templates, online courses and an accessible platform to reach out to mentors situated anywhere in the country.

 For instance, you might have heard inspiring success stories of other small business owners and want to follow in their footsteps.
 Take Damian Sanchez, for example, who started up the D.C.
 Mosquito Squad as a part-time venture.
 He then grew the business exponentially and now has over 40 employees, serving 3,500 customers across the city.
-This doesn’t mean you have to drop everything, move to D.C., and start your own mosquito-treatment home-service agency.
+This doesn’t mean you must drop everything, move to D.C., and start your mosquito-treatment home service agency.
 You can learn from the experiences of small business owners and entrepreneurs like Damian by signing up for a mentoring program.